-With the media focusing more on email and blunders, Hillary mistakes of communication always took full precedence to her policies.
+With the media focusing more on email and blunders, Hillary’s mistakes in communication always took full precedence over her policies.

 Facts and Lies

-Trump was a new and different political beast the word had ever seen.
+Trump was a new and different political beast the world had ever seen.

-And according PolitiFact, and independent fact-checkers, he was the most dishonest candidate the site had ever measured.
+And according to PolitiFact and independent fact-checkers, he was the most dishonest candidate the site had ever measured.
 And Clinton was the most honest.

 Trump never worried himself with reality and facts.
 He was all bombast